-In the United States, an estimated 20 million people suffer from some type of thyroid imbalance.
-If you’re one of them, finding the right nutritional supplements to support your thyroid can be a challenge.
-The problem isn’t a lack of products—quite the opposite.
+Finding the right nutritional supplements to support your thyroid can be a challenge.
+The concern isn’t a lack of products — quite the opposite.
 If you search for thyroid supplements, you’ll be inundated with dozens of companies marketing all sorts of pills and potions alleged to support the thyroid.
 In the sea of brands, options, promises, and claims, how do you know what to choose?

 Read the Nutrition Label